ShreekantRaghuwanshi/PowerBI-Business-Insights-360/README.md

 - Notebooks have high net sales but the lowest gross margin, indicating pricing and discount issues.
 - Segments like peripherals and accessories have low net sales and gross margins, requiring more promotions.
 - Operational costs are higher than gross margin, resulting in losses.
+- In 2022, notebook achieved substantial net sales of 1580.43 M with a 38% gross margin, but net profit declined to -14.06%.

 ### Supply Chain View